tongni1975/spark-nlp/docs/en/annotators.md

     - `getExplodeSentences()`: Whether to split sentences into different Dataset rows.
     - `getUseAbbreviations()`: Whether to consider abbreviation strategies for better accuracy but slower performance.
     - `getsetUseCustomBoundsOnly()`: Use only custom bounds without considering those of Pragmatic Segmenter.
+    - `getLazyAnnotator()`: Whether `"SentenceDetector` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**